Kevin Daniel shares his favorite travel songs on QAmbassador.

 Kevin Daniel, Singer-Songwriter

-What is your favorite travel songs?
+What are your favorite travel songs?

 "When I like a song, I kill it, like I listen to it constantly.
 Right now that’s "Whitehouse Road"-Tyler Childers, but before that, probably "The Waiting"-Tom Petty.
 They’re just good road songs.
 Simple, well written.
 Technically they’re both easy to play and the choruses are so damn catchy."